DataDog/jmeter-datadog-backend-listener/README.md

 ## Configuration

-To start reporting metrics and logs to the Datadog platform, add a `Backend Listener` to your JMeter test and set the `Backend Listener implementation` to `org.datadog.jmeter.plugins.DatadogBackendClient`.
+To start reporting metrics and logs to the Datadog platform, do the following:

+1. If not already configured, download the [JMeter Plugins Manager JAR](https://jmeter-plugins.org/wiki/PluginsManager/).
+2. Once you've completed the download, place the `.jar` in the `lib/ext` directory within your JMeter installation.
+3. Launch JMeter (or quit and re-open the application).
+4. Go to `Options > Plugins Manager > Available Plugins`.
+5. Search for "Datadog Backend Listener".
+6. Click the checbox next to the Datadog Backend Listener plugin.
+7. Click "Apply Changes and Restart JMeter".
+8. Right click on the thread group for which you want to send metrics to Datadog.
+9. Go to `Add > Listener > Backend Listener`.
+10. Modify the `Backend Listener Implementation` and select `org.datadog.jmeter.plugins.DatadogBackendClient` from the drop-down.
+11. Set the `apiKey` variable to [your Datadog API key](https://app.datadoghq.com/account/settings#api).
+12. Run your test and validate that metrics have appeared in Datadog.

+## Troubleshooting

+If for whatever reason you are not seeing JMeter metrics in Datadog, check your `jmeter.log` file, which should be in the `/bin` folder of your JMeter installation.

 The plugin has the following configuration options: